SpacePlushy/frank-portfolio/docs/THREE_WAY_PORTFOLIO_SETUP.md

 All content is managed in `src/config/portfolio-content.ts` with three variants:
 - `general`: Landing page content
 - `swe`: Software Engineering portfolio content
-- `csr`: Customer Service portfolio content
+- `csr`: Customer Service Representative portfolio content

 The structure allows for easy updates and maintenance of all three portfolio variants from a single source.